Interdisciplinary Informatics (Si2)

 Careers Options:

-Bachelor of Science in Information Technology (IT) Innovation
+Bachelor of Science in Applied Computing and Informatics

-The IT Innovation (ITIN) major is the interdisciplinary practice of conceptualizing, designing, prototyping and fielding an IT-based product or service.
+The Applied Computing and Informatics major is the interdisciplinary practice of conceptualizing, designing, prototyping and fielding an IT-based product or service.
 IT focuses both on the technological and entrepreneurial aspects of IT products.
-IT Innovation brings together aspects of Computer Science and Management Information Systems with other disciplines that inform IT design and application, such as health care, business, psychology, art, or music.
+Applied Computing and Informatics brings together aspects of Computer Science and Management Information Systems with other disciplines that inform IT design and application, such as health care, business, psychology, art, or music.

 Careers Options: